Stapelzeiger/adcs/Readme.md

  - `ExtendedKalmanFilter.m` : generic EKF implementation
  - `KalmanFilter.m` : generic KF implementation
+ (there is no constistent distinction in variable naming between F and Phi, this should be changed someday)

  - `EKF3DConstMomentum.m` : simple EKF for 3D body assuming constant momentum
  - `EKF3DConstMomentumSymbolicDerivation.m` : symbolic derivations for the above